mainmatter/mainmatter.com/workshops/_posts/2016-12-19-ember-cli-basics.md

     item_type: lecture
     start_time: '16:30'
     duration: 30
-  - title: 'EXERCISE: A new command'
-    description: Add a new command to ember-cli, to broadcast a slack message to a particular channel.
-    item_type: exercise
-    start_time: '15:00'
-    duration: 30
-  - title: 'EXERCISE: Computed property macro blueprint'
-    description: Build a blueprint that makes a new computed property in the `app/cp` folder of your app, using command line arguments to dynamically specify local names (and number) of arguments passed to the macro.
-    item_type: exercise
-    start_time: '16:00'
-    duration: 30
   - title: Wrap Up & Goodbye
     description: We'll recap the things we've learned today, and discuss resources for continued research and practice.
     item_type: lecture
     start_time: '17:00'
     duration: 15
-  - title: Adding Commands
-    description: |-
-      Like many modern tools, much of the amazing stuff we appreciate about ember-cli comes from the ability to extend it by way of libraries.
-We've already looked at how this can be done with broccoli plugins, but we can also change ember-cli's code generation features, and even add brand new commands!

-      We'll first look at an addon that adds new commands to ember-cli, and discuss positional and named options, default values, and automatic `ember help` generation.
-    item_type: lecture
-    start_time: '14:30'
-    duration: 30
 ---